devsmn/Athena-Public/_posts/2025-06-05-Major-Changes-v200.md

 To further support this, flashcards or quizzes can be generated for documents which can be used to test your knowledge.

 ### Financial tracking
-Receipts and other financial documents can be tracked to keep an overview on your expenses.
+Receipts and other financial documents can be tracked to keep an eye on your expenses.

+### Structured export
+Documents can be exported with the full folder structure.